fr3-sco/Demos/README.md

 Exercise 5
 Write a java program that reads text from a file.
 For each word in the file, output the original word and its encrypted equivalent in all-caps.

+Rock Paper Scissors (Python)
+Create a rock_paper_scissors.py program where the user plays a round of Rock, Paper, Scissors with the computer.